k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Hardware/2_All_Environments/04_k8s_req.md

 ## K8s Cluster Preparations

-While setting up a K8s cluster you shall follow these guidelines:
+While setting up a K8s cluster, you shall follow these guidelines:

 * The supported versions for a Kubernetes cluster are: 1.24 - 1.27
 * The supported versions for Helm chart are: 3.X